MASTERPLANNING

 Designing for all

 The ability to teach life skills and offer genuine community engagement to students with special needs is paramount.
-KDA have pioneered innovative, user-centred spaces that integrate inclusive learning environments with flexible learning experiences.
+KDA has pioneered innovative, user-centred spaces that integrate inclusive learning environments with flexible learning experiences.
 Self control and self-soothing strategies are supported by the built form through considered planning, detailed attention to acoustics and the inclusion of retreat spaces such as sensory gardens.

 KDA always aims to encourage collaboration and, where possible, integration between specialist and mainstream facilities to produce inclusive learning communities with no barriers between mainstream and specialist learning.